Embrace E-levy for development to thrive – Ofori-Atta

 ▶ Click Here for Full AFCON Coverage ◀

-Finance Minister, Ken Ofori-Atta, has encouraged Ghanaians to embrace E-levy for development to thrive in the country.
+The Finance Minister, Ken Ofori-Atta, has encouraged Ghanaians to embrace the E-levy for development to thrive in the country.

 He said the government is committed to making judicious use of the revenue that will be accrued from the E-levy.